Date First Published: July 22, 2014

 Various methods used in the initial assessment of illness i.e. clinical data gathering and various investigation modalities can be performed repeatedly in re-evaluation.
 To obtain an accurate appraisal of progress, the care provider needs to put together data from various parameters being monitored and carefully analyze them.
 Some diseases require close monitoring using specific special tests e.g. tumour markers.

 However, for some diseases deterioration or recurrence is less clear but hinted by non-specific symptoms, signs or biochemical changes which are discernible only to the alert clinician with a high index of suspicion.

 EVALUATION AND DETERMINATION OF OUTCOME

 While monitoring and assessment is performed on a continuous and regular basis, there is a need to determine and document the outcome of care using universally accepted indicators or scores suitable for the disease or health problem.
 The documentation must be done at certain milestones corresponding to the phases of care.
 This could be at the end of inpatient care (to be documented in the discharge summary), at a predetermined follow-up outpatient visit or at the end of a care episode.
 Although the final outcome is important, it is as important to document the intermediate outcome because it provides an indication whether the desired objectives are being met and therefore allow for changes to be made to the care plan if required.

-The documentation of outcome allows for quality assessment of the service given to an individual patient as well as for a population of similar patients through medical audit.
+The documentation of outcome provides the data for quality assessment of the service given to an individual patient as well as for a population of similar patients through medical audit.

 CONTINUITY OF CARE